Q: How much does it cost to visit the Observatory?

 Q: Can I bring my Grade 6 or 9 class to the Observatory on a field trip?

 A: Yes!
 Our first priority is to host visits from Grade 6 and 9 classes, since the Province of Alberta curriculum has astronomy components in these grades.
-If you are a Grade 6 or 9 teacher, please fill out the request form on the Sky Scan page.
+If you are a Grade 6 or 9 teacher, please fill out the request form on the Field Trips page.
 You can book either a daytime visit to view the Sun, or an evening visit to see the stars.

 Q: How many students can I bring on a field trip?